railwayapp/docs/src/docs/guides/services.md

 Services on Railway can be deployed from a GitHub repository, a local directory, or a Docker image.

-## Deleting a Service

-Delete a service by opening the project's settings and scrolling to the danger section.

 ## Accessing Service Settings

 To access a service's settings, simply click on the service tile from your project canvas and go to the Settings tab.